Mihail Kogălniceanu, Constanța

 The commune further includes two territorially distinct communities, Social Group Sibioara and Social Group Ceres, which are legally part of the village of Mihail Kogălniceanu.
 The Mihail Kogălniceanu International Airport is located nearby.

 History

 The village is situated on the site of a Roman settlement called Vicus Clementianus, discovered by the archaeologist Vasile Pârvan in 1913.

 In 1651, the place was mentioned by the Ottoman traveler Evliya Çelebi as a Tatar settlement named Kara Murat ("Black Murat", after its founder).

 In 1879-1880, after the incorporation of Northern Dobruja into Romania, the village started to be settled by Romanian shepherds from Transylvania (Mocani).
-In the 1930s it was renamed Ferdinand I, after King Ferdinand I of Romania.
+Germans coming from Bessarabia began settling the village from 1876.
+By 1918, the Germans made up the majority of the population.
+In the 1930s, the village was renamed Ferdinand I, after King Ferdinand I of Romania.
 In 1948, with the advent of the communist regime, the commune was given its current name, after the Romanian politician Mihail Kogălniceanu.

+Mihail Kogălniceanu is home to the Gheorghe Celea Museum, the first and only Aromanian museum in Romania, founded in 2006 by Willibard ("Willy") Wisoșenschi of the Mușata Armână Cultural Foundation.